 They have some big names in their books like Pat Flynn, Shopify and the New York Times.

 Slogan: “Your skills and experiences are unique and valuable.
 Easily build a beautiful course website, share your knowledge, and be rewarded for it”.
+I agree.

-- one page, customizable check out
+- One page, customizable check out (super important for sales!!)

-- Focus on smooth design and great sales page
+- Smooth design and great sales pages

 Thinkific is a Canadian online course platform that has been around for years.
 They offer solid online course hosting and superb customer support.
 Their slogan is “The online course platform you can trust with your business”.